NIKOLARHRISTOV/zsh/README.md

 zstyle ':omz:*' aliases no

 # Skip all aliases in lib files
-zstyle ':omz:lib:*' aliases no
+zstyle ':omz:Library:*' aliases no
 # Skip only aliases defined in the directories.zsh lib file
-zstyle ':omz:lib:directories' aliases no
+zstyle ':omz:Library:directories' aliases no

 # Skip all plugin aliases
 zstyle ':omz:plugins:*' aliases no